python-trio/trio/docs/source/tutorial.rst

 A kinder, gentler GIL
 ---------------------

-Let's zoom out for a moment and talk about how this compares to other ways of handling concurrency in Python.
+Speaking of parallelism – let's zoom out for a moment and talk about how async/await compares to other ways of handling concurrency in Python.

 Of course, it's impossible to talk about Python concurrency without talking about the GIL.
 From trio's point of view, the problem with the